-To further increase the project visibility and to promote Safeguard-related news and results, the project has established a profile on two major social networks and content-sharing platforms - Twitter and Facebook.
-The Safeguard accounts have been created in a way to reflect the general project branding and in an engaging and interactive way (Figure 7).
+To further increase the project visibility and to promote Safeguard-related news and results, the project has established a profile on two major social networks and content-sharing platforms - Twitter and Facebook (Figure 11).
+Given the fact that during the past decades, there has been a rapid growth of video consumption globally, a channel in the video-sharing platform YouTube has been established in M17 (Figure 12).
+As such, ensuring the online visibility of the project and securing regular engagement with the project's target groups and other interested parties.
+The Safeguard social media is being primarily used to enlarge outreach of project-derived results, such as scientific results, attendance at events, job announcements and other related outcomes.
+The Safeguard accounts have been created in a way to reflect the general project branding and in an engaging and interactive way.
 The long-term goal of the social media accounts is to create and engage a community of online stakeholders surrounding the project (see section 6 Social media strategy).

-Figure 7: Safeguard social media profiles on Twitter (left) and Facebook (right)
+Figure 11: Safeguard social media profiles on Twitter (left) and Facebook (right)